ByPort/notnot/README.md

 require('notnot');
 ```

-Remember that the package injects the `.not` property in the `Object.prototype` and this will apply to the whole context after import.
+Remember that the package implements the `.not` property in the `Object.prototype` and this will apply to the whole context after import.